Nexusoft/LLL-TAO/docs/how-to-api.md

 Accessing the Nexus API is a seamless and simple experience.
 You have three options:

-* Use a web browser with a URL based request:
+### Use a web browser with a URL based request:

 ```
 http://localhost:8080/api/<method>?<key>=<value>&<key1>=<value1>
 ```

-* Use a web browser with a POST based request, where POST body contains
+### Use a web browser with a POST based request

-parameters:
+The POST body contains parameters, and would go to an endpoint such as:
 ```
 http://localhost:8080/api/<method>
 ```

-An example form would look like this:
+An example web form would look like this:
 ```
 <form action='http://localhost:8080/api/<method>' method='post'>
 <input type = 'text' name = '<key>'  value = '<value>' >
 <input type = 'text' name = '<key1>' value = '<value2>'>
 <input type = 'submit'>
 </form>
 ```

+This will allow you to integrate the Nexus API into existing web forms.
+This allows you to harness the power of the Nexus Blockchain in all your existing web services.

-* Use the the nexus command-line by specifying the -api flag:
+### Use the the nexus command-line by specifying the -api flag:

+The Nexus Daemon must already be running for this to work.

 ```
 ./nexus -api api <method> <key>=<value> <key1>=<value1>